DanmarksAdresser/dawa-autocomplete2/README.md

  - `destroy()`: Removes the component and any event listeners from the DOM.
  - `selected()`: Returns the selected autocomplete entry, or null if no selection has been made yet.
- - `id(uuid)`: Populate the input field with the addres specified by the uuid parameter.
+ - `id(uuid)`: Populate the input field with the address specified by the uuid parameter.

 ### Cleanup
 Calling `destroy` removes the autocomplete component and any event listeners from the DOM: